HSK 3.0 Changes Explained: 9 Levels, New Vocab & July 2026 Launch

 The "Old" Gap: Previously, HSK 6 was considered "near-native," but in reality, passing it only required ~5,000 words.
 Most learners found they still couldn't read a newspaper comfortably.

-The "New" Reality: HSK 3.0's Bands 7-9 finally provide a roadmap for true mastery (11,000+ words).
+The "New" Reality: HSK 3.0's Bands 7-9 finally provide a roadmap for true mastery (11,092+ words).
 It's intimidating, yes, but it validates the effort advanced learners put in.
-For beginners, the reduction in vocabulary for HSK 1-3 is a huge win—making the first milestones more achievable and encouraging you to stick with it.
+For beginners, the updated vocabulary for levels 1-5 means more practical, modern words and clearer progression milestones.

 Major Changes in HSK 3.0